commercetools/merchant-center-application-kit/CONTRIBUTING.md

 ## Core Ideas

 The [Merchant Center](https://docs.commercetools.com/merchant-center/) is a _Multi Single-Page-Application_ where effectively multiple applications are running within the same domain, giving it a look and feel of being one big application.
 In fact, sections of the Merchant Center such as Dashboard, Orders, Products, etc are all different applications.
-You can read more about the architecture here (_coming soon_).
+You can read more about the architecture [here](https://docs.commercetools.com/custom-applications/main-concepts/architecture).

-With that in mind, developing a Merchant Center Application requires a set of tools and components that should be used across the different applications, as they share some common logic.
+With that in mind, developing a Custom Application for the Merchant Center requires a set of tools and components that should be used across the different applications, as they share some common logic.
 This repository contains all the minimal packages that are necessary to do that.
 Some of them do not need to be used directly but are instead required by other packages.
 Let's have a deeper look.

+If you are developing Custom Application please make sure refer to the documentation: https://docs.commercetools.com/custom-applications.

+## Submitting a Pull Request

+Good pull requests, such as patches, improvements, and new features, are a fantastic help.
+They should remain focused in scope and avoid containing unrelated commits.

+If possible, please try to provide a related issue first, where the topic is discussed and agreed upon before starting to work on that.
+This is helpful for both you and the maintainers to be familiar with the changes beforehand.

 ## Folder Structure